-Using the $\Re$ position with the temperature control set to the cold position will cause the outside of the glass to fog up.
+Using the \Re position with the temperature control set to the cold position will cause the outside of the windshield to fog up.
 Your vision will be hampered, which could lead to a serious accident.
-Set the temperature control to hot or warm position when using the $\Re$ position.
+Set the temperature control to hot or warm position when using the \Re position.

-Use the temperature control dial to increase the air flow temperature and defog the glass more quickly.
+Use the temperature control dial to increase the air flow temperature and defog the windshield more quickly.